pnhowe/MCP/docs/stages.rst

 Stages
 ======

-In most places where the target is to "echo" something in a list, that list should be separated by " " or on separate lines. duplicates are ignored.
+In most places where the target is to "echo" something in a list, that list should be separated by " " and/or on separate lines. duplicates are ignored.
 The following examples all result in the same list::

   target-a: